Tunisian–Algerian War (1705): Aftermath

-Mustapha left Tunis on 6 October 1705, and was harassed by Kabyles and Tunisians on his way to Algiers.
-After finally returning to Algiers, he received his payment from Husayn.
+Moustapha left Tunis on 6 October 1705 and was harassed by Kabyles and Tunisians on his way to Algiers.
+After returning to Algiers, he received his payment from Husayn.

-After the assassination of the Hadj Mustapha, Several Pretenders fought for the title of Dey and Algiers fell into chaos with the assassinations of the succeeding deys, two people started fighting for the title of Dey.
-The first one was a representative of the Ottoman Sultan Ahmed III and the other one was described as the chosen one of the Algerians.
-Finally, after five years of political and economic instability, Baba Ali Chaouch became Dey and restored stability to the republic.
+After assassination of the Hadj Moustapha, several people fought for the title of Dey, and Algiers fell into chaos.
+Two people rose to compete for the title.
+The first was a representative of Ahmed III, an Ottoman Sultan, and the other one was described as the chosen one of the Algerians.
+After five years of political and economic instability, Baba Ali Chaouch became Dey and restored stability to the republic.